mridang/traefik-superheader/README.md

 #### Configuring the X-Content-Type-Options Header

 This header can be configured by the "x-content-type-options" header to tell the browser to not sniff the MIME type of the content.

-The valid value is:
+The valid values are as follows:

 - `nosniff`: Prevents browsers from attempting to infer the MIME type.
+- `off`: Disables the setting of the header

 For more information,
 visit: [MDN: X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options)